immobiliare/Glider/Documentation/NetWatcher.md

 - No code to write and no imports.
 - Record all app traffic that uses NSURLSession.
-- Log the content of all requests, responses, and header with no hassles with SSL/HTTPS
+- Log the content of all requests, responses, and headers with no hassles with SSL/HTTPS
 - Find, isolate and fix bugs quickly.
 - Also works with external libraries like Alamofire & RealHTTP.
 - Ability to blacklist hosts from being recorded using the array ignoredHosts.
-- Ability to share cURL rappresentation of API requests
+- Ability to share cURL representation of API requests

 ## Installation

-`NetWatcher` is not part of the Glider Core; you can install it by selecting the `GliderNetWatcher` package when installing main Glider dependency, or by using the `GliderNetWatcher.podspec` if you are using CocoaPods
+`NetWatcher` is not part of the Glider Core; you can install it by selecting the `GliderNetWatcher` package when installing the main Glider dependency or by using the `GliderNetWatcher.podspec` if you are using CocoaPods

 ## Capture Taffic

-If you want to capture all the network traffic inside the app just call `captureGlobally()` method:
+If you want to capture all the network traffic inside the app, just call `captureGlobally()` method:

 ```swift
 // Start global capture